Goh Hup Jin

-Goh Hup Jin (吳學人, born 1952/1953) is a Singaporean businessman, and the chairman of Nippon Paint since March 2018.
+Goh Hup Jin (traditional Chinese: 吳學人; born 1952/1953) is a Singaporean businessman, and the chairman of Nippon Paint since March 2018.

 Early life

 Goh Hup Jin is the son of Goh Cheng Liang, a Singaporean billionaire.

 Goh earned a bachelor's degree in engineering from Tokyo University, and an MBA from the University of California.

 Career

 Goh has been the chairman of Nippon Paint since March 2018, and runs the family's privately held joint venture, Nipsea.

 Personal life

 Goh owns a house in Singapore's Queen Astrid Park district, which he bought for US$44.5 million in July 2016.